4AM365/cv-trailer-controller/README.md

 # Approach
 Instead, let's make trailers smarter using small cameras and computers.
 We can use computer vision techniques to detect the actions of a tow vehicle's lights based on the brightness, location, and changes in these values over time.

 Then, we can use that data to control trailer lights and brakes.
 This eliminate the problem of altering the wiring of a tow vehicle.
+In the future, we can add more computer vision capabilities.

-# Pitfalls
+# Challenges

-This has two main pitfalls: occlusion of the camera especially in inclement weather, failure of the tow vehicle lights, and failure of the algorithm.

-An additional safety framework is provided ensure correct operation, and to design, guard, and warn against hazards.
+- Vehicle light configurations vary
+- Weather conditions vary
+- Vehicle pose varies
+- Other lights will be visible beyond the envelope of the tow vehicle
+- Being a safety critical application, a safety testing framework must be constructed
+- Failsafe behavior must achieve a minimum risk condition

 # Stack

 - YOLOv8
 - Python
 - Norfair

-CV layer: detection and tracking of light sources Logic layer: inference of intent from patterns
-Control layer: trailer light actuation based on inferred state
+- Boolean logic

 # Literature Search